aamar94/business70/README.md

 # business70
-Hello this is my first itme using GitHub
+Hello this is my first time using GitHub
+I'm going to attempt to add my remote repository to my local repository